getml/reflect-cpp/docs/optional_fields.md

 we can use either `std::optional`, `std::shared_ptr` or `std::unique_ptr`.

 If `std::optional` is `std::nullopt` or any of the smart pointers is a `nullptr`, then the field will not be written to the JSON string.
 Likewise, when you read the JSON string, the fields will not be required.
+If you want the fields to be required, you can use the `rfl::NoOptionals` processor, please refer to the section on processors.

 So this is how we could rewrite the previous example: